Find a short-term rental in Berlin

-- Have all the documents ready.
-We have a checklist with all the necessary documents to rent a flat for you.
+See our checklist with all the necessary documents to rent a flat in Berlin.

 These are the big websites where many flats are advertised.
 Please be advised that many people read these ads so competition is probably high for any reasonable housing offers on these sites.
 Ads can be in German or English.

 Tip: Some of these websites have the option to register your search criteria and then they send you daily or weekly emails with all flats in your categories.